Yarrow for Oral Care

 Yarrow is anti-inflammatory, antiseptic/anti-microbial, and astringent (causes tightening of body tissues).
 It is both styptic (stops bleeding), and also has the ability to support healthy blood circulation.
 All of these make it extremely helpful in preventing and healing gum disease.

 Yarrow is easy to find and grow almost anywhere in the world.
-Making yarrow tea is as simple as pouring boiling water onto the fresh or dried herb, and making a yarrow tincture at home is also super easy2.
+Making yarrow tea is as simple as pouring boiling water onto the fresh or dried herb (fresh is better), and making a yarrow tincture at home is also super easy.

 About herbal tinctures

-Tinctures are herbal preparations that use a solvent (usually alcohol, but sometimes vinegar or glycerin) to extract medicinal properties from a plant and preserve them in liquid form.
+Tinctures are herbal preparations that use alcohol as a solvent to extract medicinal properties from a plant and preserve them in liquid form.
 Alcohol extracts a wide range of plant constituents and allows for easy absorption of healing compounds into the bloodstream when the medicine is taken internally.

 Tinctures can be used externally as well as internally.
-Yarrow tincture for example can be sprayed on the skin to repel insects3; sprayed on a wound to stop bleeding4, protect against infection, and promote healing; or added to the water when we rinse our mouths to protect against unfriendly bacteria, support healthy circulation, and tighten and tone the gum tissue.
+Yarrow tincture for example can be sprayed on the skin to repel insects2; sprayed on a wound to stop bleeding, protect against infection, and promote healing3; or added to the water when we rinse our mouths to protect against unfriendly bacteria, support healthy circulation, and tighten and tone the gum tissue.

 - avoid the use of yarrow during pregnancy